gerespinosa/2.DigitalClock/README.md

-100DaysOfJS | 2.RelojDigital
+100DaysOfJS | 2.DigitalClock

 2nd of the "100DaysOfJS" test.

-Created an updated digital clock
+Created an updated and functional digital clock